Areas of expertise

 Our core researchers have expertise in the basic biology of endocytosis, exocytosis, synaptic mechanisms and membrane-cytoskeletal interactions in yeast and mammalian tissue culture systems as well as genetically tractable models including Dictyostelium, Drosophila and zebrafish.

 We use biochemical and cell biological assays coupled with high-resolution microscopy to understand the core machinery involved in membrane dynamics.
 Increasingly, PIs are exploring how these basic mechanisms are regulated in specific contexts.

-In addition, CMIAD PIs benefit from University of Sheffield state-of-the-art microscopy facilities and microscopy development (IMAGINE), the Sheffield RNAi Screening Facility, the biOMICs mass spectrometry facility and bioinformatics expertise.
+In addition, CMIAD PIs benefit from University of Sheffield state-of-the-art microscopy facilities and microscopy development (IMAGINE), the Sheffield RNAi Screening Facility, the biOMICs mass spectrometry facilit, the Wolfson Light Microscopy Facility and additional bioinformatics expertise.

 During embryonic development and to maintain adult homeostasis, a small number of signalling pathways are used repetitively.
 A key question is how these pathways are regulated in a context specific manner.
 PIs are testing the hypothesis that membrane trafficking can play a key role in cell and tissue specific regulation of inter- and intra-cellular signalling pathways.

 The primary cilium is a specialised membrane microdomain of the plasma membrane that acts as a signal processing organelle for cells.
 Primary cilia are compositionally and functionally distinct from other areas of the plasma membrane.
 Vesicular transport delivers the proteins and lipids required to establish this plasma membrane subdomain.